The Satanic Verses controversy: Heightened tension

 The Independent newspaper worried that Muslim book burning demonstrations were "following the example of the Inquisition and Hitler's National Socialists", and that if Rushdie was killed, "it would be the first burning of a heretic in Europe in two centuries".
 Peregrine Worsthorne of The Sunday Telegraph feared that with Europe's growing Muslim population, "Islamic fundamentalism is rapidly growing into a much bigger threat of violence and intolerance than anything emanating from, say, the fascist National Front; and a threat, moreover, infinitely more difficult to contain since it is virtually impossible to monitor, let alone stamp out ...".

 On the Muslim side, the Iranian government saw the book as part of a British conspiracy against Islam.
 It broke diplomatic relations with UK on 7 March 1989 giving the explanation that "in the past two centuries Britain has been in the frontline of plots and treachery against Islam and Muslims".
 It accused the British of sponsoring Rushdie's book to use it as a political and cultural tactic on earlier military plots that no longer worked.
 It also saw itself as the victor of the controversy, with the European Community countries capitulating under Iranian pressure.
 "When Europeans saw that their economic interests in Muslim countries could be damaged, they began to correct their position on the issue of the insulting book.
 Every official started to condemn the book in one way or another.
 When they realised that Iran's reaction, its breaking of diplomatic relations with London, could also include them, they quickly sent back their ambassadors to Tehran to prevent further Iranian reaction".

 Book sales

 Although British bookseller W.H.
-Smith sold "a mere hundred copies a week of the book in mid-January 1989", it "flew off the shelves" following the fatwa.
+Smith sold "a mere hundred copies" within a week of the book's release in mid-January 1989, it "flew off the shelves" following the fatwa.
 In America, it sold an "unprecedented" five times more copies than the number two book, Star by Danielle Steel, selling more than 750,000 copies of the book by May 1989.
 B. Dalton, a bookstore chain that decided not to stock the book for security reasons, changed its mind when it found the book "was selling so fast that even as we tried to stop it, it was flying off the shelves".
 Rushdie earned about $2 million within the first year of the book's publication, and the book is Viking's all-time best seller.